 Introduction - American Black BearThe American Black Bear, that is one of just three species of bears that live in the United States, is a medium sized meat-eating mammal that is a close relative to the Asian Black Bear.
 The regions where it can commonly be found include the temperate rainforests of North America.
 One interesting fact about this bear is that despite its huge size and powerful body it is timid and easily frightened.
 More interesting information on the Black Bear is listed below including why you should never try to outrun one.
 This information is written for both kids and adults.

 General American Black Bear Facts

-Black Bears are solitary creatures with the exception of a protective mother bear watching over her cubs for two years after they are born.
+- Black Bears are solitary creatures with the exception of a protective mother bear watching over her cubs for two years after they are born.

-Black Bears are not always black.
+- Black Bears are not always black.
 They are sometimes brown, silver or in rare circumstances white.

-Black Bears are not only good swimmers, but graceful swimmers as well.
+- Black Bears are not only good swimmers, but graceful swimmers as well.
 They enjoy being in the water and will often cross lakes, streams, and ponds in search of food.

-Black Bears have bodies that are designed to move quickly.
+- Black Bears have bodies that are designed to move quickly.
 If need be, they can run at speeds up to 35 miles per hour.
 For this reason, humans that come into contact with a Black Bear should never run.
 If they do they risk setting off the bear's natural chase response and will be easily outrun.

-Black Bears have large heads and ears in proportion to their bodies.
+- Black Bears have large heads and ears in proportion to their bodies.
 Their bodies are stocky with very strong legs, making them very powerful animals.
 They have sharp, curved claws that are used for tearing, breaking and climbing.